 There is no excerpt because this is a protected post.

-In a recent BLOG Sam Freedman commented on a speech made by Professor Robert Coe and described the possibility that standards are not improving in education.
-I must admit some skepticism about the data used to justify the view that standards have not risen however it is an important contribution to the educational debate.
-Given that the… Continue reading If you repeat a lie often enough it becomes education
+In a recent BLOG, Sam Freedman commented on a speech made by Professor Robert Coe and described the possibility that standards are not improving in education.
+I must admit some scepticism about the data used to justify that view, however, it is an important contribution to the educational debate.
+The concept of, “improved standards” is value-laden; however,… Continue reading If you repeat a lie often enough it becomes education